explosion/spacy-llm/README.md

 by setting the environmental variable `HF_HOME`.
 Also, you can upgrade the model to be `"databricks/dolly-v2-12b"` for better performance.

-### Example 2: run TextCat using an open-source model through HuggingFace
+### Example 2: run TextCat using a GPT-3 model from OpenAI

 To run this example, ensure that you `openai` installed.
 Create a new API key from openai.com or fetch an existing one, and ensure the keys are set as environmental variables.